RIFLE: Imputation and Robust Inference from Low Order Marginals: Introduction

-\begin{enumerate} \item We present a general robust optimization framework for learning the parameters of a learning model in the presence of missing values.
+\textbf{Contributions:} Our main contributions are as follows: \begin{enumerate} \item We present a distributionally robust optimization framework over the low-order marginals of the training data distribution for inference in the presence of missing values.
 The proposed framework does not require data imputation as a pre-processing stage.
-We specialize the framework to linear regression and normal discriminant analysis models in two case studies.
-The proposed framework provides a novel strategy for inference in the presence of missing values, especially for datasets with large proportions of missing values.
+In Section~\ref{sec: robust_linear_regression} and Section~\ref{sec: robust_classification}, we specialize the framework to ridge regression and classification models as two case studies respectively.
+The proposed framework provides a novel strategy for inference in the presence of missing data, especially for datasets with large proportions of missing values.

-\item We provide theoretical convergence guarantees and analyze the iteration complexity of the presented algorithms for robust formulations of linear regression and normal discriminant analysis.
-Moreover, we analyze the asymptotic statistical properties of the solutions found by the algorithms.
+\item We provide theoretical convergence guarantees and the iteration complexity analysis of the presented algorithms for robust formulations of ridge linear regression and normal discriminant analysis.
+Moreover, we show the consistency of the prediction under mild assumptions and analyze the asymptotic statistical properties of the solutions found by the algorithms.

-\item While the robust inference framework is primarily designed for direct statistical inference in the presence of missing values without performing data imputation, it can be adopted as an imputation tool as well.
-To demonstrate the quality of the proposed imputer, we compare its performance with several widely used imputation packages such as MICE, Amelia, MissForest, KNN-Imputer and MIDA on real and synthetic datasets.
-Generally speaking, our method outperforms all of the mentioned packages when the number of missing entries is large.
+\item While the robust inference framework is primarily designed for direct statistical inference in the presence of missing values without performing data imputation, it can also be adopted as an imputation tool.
+To demonstrate the quality of the proposed imputer, we compare its performance with several widely-used imputation packages such as MICE~\citep{buuren2010mice}, Amelia~\citep{honaker2011amelia}, MissForest~\citep{stekhoven2012missforest}, KNN-Imputer~\citep{troyanskaya2001missing}, MIDA~\citep{gondara2018mida}, GAIN~\citep{yoon2018gain} on real and synthetic datasets.
+Generally speaking, our method outperforms all of the mentioned packages when the number of missing entries is large. \end{enumerate}

-\item Based on our developments in this work, we created a publicly available package for inference in the presence of missing data.
-Our implementation and the code is available at~\url{https://github.com/optimization-for-data-driven-science/RIFLE}. \end{enumerate}